paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 # Setup

 Instructions for first time setup of the project:
-    * Checkout / download this project as a folder onto the host computer
+1. Checkout / download this project as a folder onto the host computer

-    * Docker - standard install (either Docker Desktop, or via WSL-Ubuntu)
-        * You may also need to install the docker-compose plugin
+1. Install Docker - standard install (either Docker Desktop, or via WSL-Ubuntu).You may also need to install the docker-compose plugin

-    * Python (3.12 or higher), install in the usual way.
-        * Assuming Python pip and virtualenv tools are also installed
+1. Install Python (3.12 or higher) in the usual way.
+Python pip and virtualenv tools are also needed.

-    * Install dependencies - in a terminal window, at the project root
+1. Install Python dependencies - in a terminal window, at the project root
     * Create environment: _virtualenv venv_
     * Activate environment: _source venv/bin/activate_
     * Install Python dependencies for this environment: _pip install -r requirements.txt_

-    * Setup index in Elastic (first time only):
+1. Setup index in Elastic (first time only):
-        * start Elastic (using docker compose up - see notes below):
+    * Start Elastic (using docker compose up - see notes below):
-        * open Kibana (see notes below)
+    * Open Kibana (see notes below)
-        * setup indices - open this page http://localhost:5601/app/management/data/index_management/indices
+    * Setup indices - open this page  http://localhost:5601/app/management/data/index_management/indices
-            * test-can-del - used by unit tests
+        * _test-can-del_ - used by unit tests
-            * knowledge_base - the main index used to store documents
+        * _knowledge_base_ - the main index used to store documents

-It is possible to install Elastic and Kibana directly on the machine (i.e. no Docker needed)
+It is possible to install Elastic and Kibana directly on the machine (i.e. no Docker needed), please refer to the Elastic / Kibana home page for instructions - https://www.elastic.co/

 # Starting the background instructure

-* Start the Docker Infrastructure
+A Docker compose file is provided to make it easy to download and run the supporting infrastture (e.g. the Elastic Search engine).
+To start this Infrastructure using Docker:
 * Open terminal window, navigate to home folder containing docker-compose.yml
 * Start Elastic and Kibana using: _docker compose up_

 # Running the application(s)

-There are three main parts to the application; while they are linked, you will typically run only one
-1. Ingest ## update
-1. Bot ## update
-1. App - UI ## update

 * Run the ingest scripts
     * Before using a Knowledgebase you obviously need to import knowledge into it.
 Each dataset is different, some sample scripts that you might wish to use as a starting point are in the **ingest.py** file. ### tidy